Materials-Consortia/OPTIMADE/optimade.rst

     constant <operator> constant

 However, the latter form, :filter-fragment:`constant <operator> constant` where the constants are strings MUST return the error :http-error:`501 Not Implemented`.

-The reason is that filter language strings can refer to data of different data types (e.g., strings and timestamps), and thus this construct is not unambigous.
+    **Note:** The motivation to exclude the form :filter-fragment:`constant <operator> constant` for strings is that filter language strings can refer to data of different data types (e.g., strings and timestamps), and thus this construct is not unambigous.
     The OPTiMaDe specification will strive to address this issue in a future version.

 Examples: